Costa Rica raft and trek adventure

-Description of Costa Rica trekking vacation
+Description of Costa Rica raft and trek adventure

 This trip can be tailor made throughout the year to suit your requirements

 As the pioneers of responsible tourism, we've screened this (and every) vacation so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

 PlanetIt is paramount that guests are encouraged to use and buy local products.